How to Attract Bluebirds: Tips and FAQs

 What Kind of Nest Box Should I Buy or Build?

 A number of good bluebird boxes are available to buy, but remember that you must be able to open the box for routine nest checks and maintenance.
-If you’re building your own, check with the North American Bluebird Society, for dimensions, and be sure to use a durable wood, such as cedar.
+If you’re building your own, check with the North American Bluebird Society for dimensions.
+The ideal box has an entrance hole 1.5 inches in diameter and is designed to be easily opened for cleaning.
+Be sure to use a durable wood, such as cedar.

 Here’s a quick guide to identifying the eggs and nests of some of the most likely species you’ll find in your bluebird nest box.